Seilamuk/Seilamuk-/Android/Android-InApp-&-InApp-Plus-Documentation.md

 > **NOTES:**
 > - The code samples in this document can be copy/pasted into your source code
+> - If you are using the "InApp Plus" SDK, you MUST integrate at least the Splash, the Slider and the Interstitial
 > - If you have any questions, contact us via [support@startapp.com](mailto:support@startapp.com)

 <br></br>